Skip to main content

 This guide covers the practical steps for sourcing obsolete PLC parts when your production depends on finding one quickly.

-Decision tree for sourcing obsolete PLC parts from OEM through distributors to marketplace and refurbished options
+Decision tree for sourcing obsolete PLC parts from OEM through distributors to procurement platform and refurbished options

 Step-by-step approach to finding discontinued automation components